mpaldridge/math2750/README.md

 *This repository contain files for notes for the course MATH2750 Introduction to Markov Processes at the University of Leeds.*

-The notes are written using the Bookdown to RMarkdown.
+The notes are written using the Bookdown extension to RMarkdown.
 The website produced by these files is at <https://mpaldridge.github.io/math2750/>, where I'm gradually unveiling the material at a rate of two sections of notes and one problem sheet per week.
 By clicking the PDF button on the top ribbon of that site, you can also see the notes in (aesthetically suboptimal) PDF form.

 This is work in progress; the early parts are finished (as of 11 March 2021, up to Section 14), while the later parts are in various states of unfinishedness (from "not even started" to "ready to appear as soon as they are uncommented").